MathamPollard/awesome-table-structure-recognition/README.md

 # A Curated List of Awesome Table Structure Recognition (TSR) Research.
  This is a curated list of awesome table structure recognition (TSR) research.Including **sota models**, influential papers, popular datasets and open-source **codes**.
 Continuously updating.
+If you find any relevant academic papers that have not been included in our research, please submit a request for an update.
+We welcome contributions from everyone.
 ## Popular Datasets
 |  Name      | Tables | Data Type | TD |  TSR | TCR |  Year|
 |  ----      | ----    | ---- | ---- | ---- | ---- |  ----|